Australian cricket team in Pakistan in 1982–83: Summary

 The series was seen as a triumph for Pakistan, who played without Sarfraz Nawaz.
 Imran Khan and Abdul Qadir bowled particularly well, with the latter taking 22 wickets, a record for a series against Australia.
 According to Wisden:

 His remarkable dexterity, variety and accuracy, usually exploited from round the wicket, to find boot marks at the other end, caused the Australians such difficulties that it made his absence from the team which had visited Australia the previous summer all the more inexplicable.
 His success was achieved, moreover, against batsmen who prided themselves on their ability to cope with the ball tossed into the air and turning from leg.
 Qadir's ability to turn the ball sharply in both directions eroded the Australians' patience and confidence and frustrated their desires to advance down the pitch to get the better of him.

 Qadir received strong support from Iqbal Qasim and together they took 30 of the 56 Australian wickets to fall to bowlers in the three Tests.
 Pakistan also batted particularly well, especially openers Mohsin Khan and Mudassar Nazar, with strong support from Zaheer Abbas, Mansoor Akhtar, and Javed Miandad.

 "They played very good cricket", wrote Marsh.
 "Percentage cricket."

-Of the Australians, Graeme Wood, Bruce Laird and John Dyson scored some useful runs and Greg Ritchie impressed with his century.
-Hughes and Border were disappointing.
+Peter McFarline wrote "It is not unfair to say that there must now be question marks besides the name of Graeme Wood, Bruce Laird, indeed Hughes and Allan Border as well as bowlers Jeff Thomson, Bruce Yardley and Ray Bright."
+(Laird would never play cricket for Australia again.)

 Wisden called fast bowler Geoff Lawson "the outstanding Australian... his spirit was undaunted by the failures of his fellow players, and he remained the one bowler to trouble the Pakistanis in all conditions throughout the series."
 Australia's spinners only took six test wickets between them, although Australia did drop fifteen catches throughout the series.
 "It all amounted to a tour to rank among the most dismal ever made by an Australian side", said Wisden.

 "It is almost too painful to recall what happened to us on the field in Pakistan", wrote Rod Marsh.
 "We thought like losers, we played like losers.
 And we lost everything we attempted."

 Rod Marsh later claimed to have lived off Australian beer and canned fruit that was shipped into the country.
 He says players amused themselves by watching in-house television movies and setting off fireworks.